Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 #v(10pt)
 === Description
 #v(10pt)
-Some utility functions defined in the `opshin` library would make more sense as part of the _UPLC_ or _Pluthon_ packages.
+Some utility functions defined in the OpShin library would make more sense as part of the _UPLC_ or _Pluthon_ packages.

 - `rec_constant_map_data()` and `rec_constant_map()` (defined in `opshin/compiler.py`) can be moved to the _UPLC_ package.
 - `to_uplc_builtin()` and `to_python()` (defined in `opshin/bridge.py`) can also be moved to the _UPLC_ package.